What is VPN Passthrough on Router – Do You Need It?

 What is VPN Passthrough?

-On the other hand, if your router has VPN passthrough, you just need to enable it.
+On the other hand, if your router has a VPN passthrough, you just need to enable it.
 (Most routers sold today come preloaded and preactivated with passthrough.)
-This will let the repackaged VPN connection (encryption + tunneling) pass through the router to the larger internet.
+This will let the repackaged virtual private network connection (encryption + tunneling) pass through the router.
 As you can guess, this is how it gets its name.

-How Does a VPN Passthrough Work?
+How Does VPN Passthrough Work?

 The need for VPN passthrough emerged due to the shortage of IPv4 addresses.
 To aid free communication over the internet, a workaround to this shortage was invented.
-Called NAT or network address translation, it acts as a mapping system.
+Called NAT or Network Address Translation, it acts as a mapping system.
 The NAT configuration aggregates and forwards connections, thus helping a router communicate with multiple devices at once.

 Do you connect multiple devices to the internet via your home Wi-Fi router?
 You should thank NAT.
 Read on to find out how VPN passthrough works.

 NAT and VPN Passthrough Feature: Where It Comes From

 It might seem like everything was going right with your VPN till now.
 You have a VPN installed and you are using it to unblock streaming sites.
-And now suddenly you read about VPN passthrough.
+And now suddenly you read about passthrough.
 Do you actually need it?

 - You have an outdated, pre-2010 router